-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 Wildlife and human health

-Longer summers could affect water quality in lakes, said Michalak.
+Longer summers could affect water quality in lakes, Michalak said.
 Warmer waters for longer periods of time could induce more algal blooms, with potentially more toxic algae.
-Poor water quality not only affects the fish and wildlife that rely on the water but also affects human activities and tourist industries by the lake.
+Poor water quality not only affects the fish and wildlife that rely on the water but also human activities and tourist industries by the lake.

-Prolonged summertime temperatures could extend the season for mosquito-borne diseases, said Sapkota.
+Prolonged summertime temperatures could extend the season for mosquito-borne diseases, Sapkota said.
 Tropical mosquitoes would stick around longer as warmer temperatures persist.
-They would also likely expand northward and to higher altitudes as temperatures rise in those areas and bring diseases, such as dengue fever or West Nile, to new areas.
+They would also possibly expand northward and to higher altitudes as temperatures rise in those areas and bring diseases such as dengue fever or West Nile to new areas.

 Earlier and shorter spring seasons could also cause flowers and trees to bloom sooner, potentially blossoming out of sync with pollinators.
 Not all species adapt to seasonal changes at the same rate, which could alter the structure of certain ecological systems.